NicholasDaviesNZ/raspi_multispectral_camera/README.md

 127.0.1.1               pi4b

-If you need to edit it will be sudo nano /etc/... sudo will be your normal linux password
+If you need to edit it will be sudo nano /etc/...

 Now we are ready to boot, plug the pi zeros into the central/otg micro port, and into the usb3 ports on the pi 4 and plug it in. go have a coffee, all of them need to do a bunch or initalisation and it take 5 min or so so if its not working give it a while to finish installing the os's.